 Every once in a while, a photograph comes right up to you and demands that it be made.
 Most of the time, it does not involve a human being but when it does -Take NOTE.
 It is a sin, akin to killing a mockingbird, NOT to take it.
 It always involves much more than just the picture.
 I don’t know how to explain it, but you know, at least I do.
 Something magic happens on an unseen plane.
-And to make it even stranger, I usually don’t get it when I look at the image when first off the camera.
-I have learned not to throw those away.
+And to make it even stranger, I usually don’t get it when I look at the image right off the camera.
+I have learned not to assess them until many months pass.
 Sometime down the road, I will get it.

 It was an honor to meet Cecil.
 He came wheeling right up to me on the streets in New Orleans last December when I attended PHOTO NOLA.
 He wanted me to take his picture, backward “S” and all.
 I did.
 But more transpired.
 It was an encounter I will never forget, and I like to hope that the experience is mutual.
 He shared a significant life experience with me: flying to Houston after Katrina and seeing “all the little houses and cars.”